whprocter/RPr-Malcomb-2014/docs/report/RP-Malcomb-Report.md

 ### Analytical Specification

-The original study was conducted using ... and ... .
+The original study was conducted using ArcGIS and STATA, but does not state which versions of these software were used.
 The replication study will use R.

 ## Materials and Procedure